mesb/mesb.github.io/_posts/2018-1-25-on-shaping-numbers.md

 The idea of numbers has fascinated humans for centuries and will continue to do so for ages to come.
 Numbers, at least in symbolic form, are akin to clothing that we put on magnitudes or quantities.
-Quantity is contemporarily taken to denote things can be increased or decreased.
+Quantity is contemporarily taken to denote things that can be increased or decreased.
 The temperature of today can be represented using quanities.
 But the other fluid idea that enables our comprehension of the increase or decrease of quantities in question are nothing